 Provence is idyllic and one of the most picture-perfect places in the world.
 Indeed it has 15 of France’s most beautiful villages and a place where you can get 300 days of sunshine a year.
 The region of Provence is also famously known for its strong mistral winds, but this is also the wind that clears the sky to a beautiful clear blue sky.
 Provence is a particularly special place as my partner lived all his youth here and where we called home for 8 years.
 For this reason, we are proposing this 7-Day Itinerary to idyllic Provence where we share many local insider tips for this region with you.

 Provence covers a large area in South-Eastern France.
-In this 7-day itinerary, we are going to show you how to make the most of this beautiful and charming area.
-This Provence Itinerary is perfect for those who want to see the best of Provence; medieval towns, lavender fields & sunflower fields, gorgeous Calanques, local delicacies, vineyards, summer concerts and much more.
+This itinerary for South of France is a 7 days itinerary, we are going to show you how to make the most of this beautiful and charming area.
+This Provence Itinerary is perfect for those who want to see the best of Provence or even the best of France; medieval towns, lavender fields & sunflower fields, gorgeous Calanques, local delicacies, vineyards, summer concerts and much more.

-Provence covers a large part of departments including: Bouches-du-Rhône, Var, Alpes-de-Haute-Provencce, Alpes-Maritimes and Vaucluse.
+Aix-en-Provence is a city in the South of France and covers a large part of departments including: Bouches-du-Rhône, Var, Alpes-de-Haute-Provence, Alpes-Maritimes and Vaucluse.

 Best Time to Visit Provence

-Provence is ideal to visit between April to October.
+The South-East of France is usually very sunny with a big blue sky all year long, but winters can get pretty cold in Provence.
+Winter is a beautiful time to visit Provence especially when the cute christmas stalls and markets set up but we suggest best time to visit Provence is between April to October.
 The summer months of July and August can get very hot and dry but it is also a nice time to visit as summer concerts and many festivals take place.
 If you want to see the lavender fields then June and July are ideal as they start harvesting the fields near the end of July.
 We did find some hidden fields that still had lavender at the end of July which we will share with you in the article.

 For this article, we visited in July/August.